-Student Accessibility Support Center Statement

-If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, 128 ECC Building, (631) 632-6748, or at sasc@stonybrook.edu.
+A. Student Accessibility Support Center Statement: If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, 128 ECC Building, (631) 632-6748, or at sasc@stonybrook.edu.
 They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.

-Academic Integrity Statement

-Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
+B. Academic Integrity Statement: Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 Faculty in the Health Sciences Center (School of Health Technology & Management, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic_integrity/index.html
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the Academic Judiciary website.

-Critical Incident Management

-Stony Brook University expects students to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
-Faculty in the HSC Schools and the School of Medicine are required to follow their school-specific procedures.
-Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the Faculty-Employee Handbook.
+C. Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
+Faculty are required to report to the Office of Student Conduct and Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
+Until/unless the latest COVID guidance is explicitly amended by SBU, during Spring 2022 "disruptive behavior" will include refusal to wear a mask during classes.